 Education & Diversity Resources

 The ship-to-shore Adopt-A-Microbe Project was created by Dr. Beth Orcutt (scientist at the Bigelow Laboratory for Ocean Sciences in Maine) to raise awareness of microscopic life – “microbes” – living in the deep marine subsurface to middle school audiences while engaging them in the science of the ocean-drilling program.
-In collaboration with the Consortium for Ocean Leadership’s Deep Earth Academy, the AAM project is being made into a stand-alone curriculum package to be used in the classroom, independent of whether an expedition is in progress at sea.
-Stay tuned!
+In collaboration with the Consortium for Ocean Leadership’s Deep Earth Academy, the AAM project has been made into a stand-alone curriculum package to be used in the classroom, independent of whether an expedition is in progress at sea.

 In partnership with the National Science Foundation-funded Center for Dark Energy Biosphere Investigations (C-DEBI), Delaware Sea Grant is expanding its collection of 15 Second Science videos and other multimedia to include resources about the deep biosphere and sub-seafloor life.
 Below the ocean floor lives a tremendous amount of life, none of which is visible to naked eye or even the run-of-the-mill microscope.
 Here in the subsurface, we find bacteria, archaea, and fungi by the trillions!
 Tune in for 15 Second Science segments, longer Dive Deeper videos, and even some virtual reality videos, discussing microbes, dark energy, and the tools and techniques used to explore this extreme environment.

-Join the community mailing list of over 900 scientists, educators, students and more to stay informed of all things deep biosphere!
+Join the community mailing list of nearly 1000 scientists, educators, students and more to stay informed of all things deep biosphere!
 Find out what’s going on with C-DEBI and numerous deep biosphere opportunities and resources every other week.

 To address the educational objectives of C-DEBI, the College of Exploration was funded to convene a collaborative team to guide the production of online toolkits of educational materials and resources that community college instructors could use to teach about C-DEBI research and the deep biosphere.
 The project team consisted of 8 to 10 collaborators, including community college instructors, C-DEBI scientists, graduate students and postdoctoral scholars, technology experts, and science education specialists.
 The online toolkits kits were designed to be aligned with specific community college course subjects and include materials and information that instructors can use to make connections between the topics in their curriculum and C-DEBI research, practices, or technology.

 The Community College Research Internship for Scientific Engagement (CC-RISE) is an eight-week, paid, summer research internship program for community college students run by the Center for Dark Energy Biosphere Investigations.
-Students will gain firsthand exposure to the scientific process by working in a faculty-led research lab at the University of California Santa Cruz or at the Marine Biological Laboratory in Woods Hole, MA.
+Students will gain firsthand exposure to the scientific process by working in a faculty-led research lab at the Woods Hole Oceanographic Institution in Woods Hole, MA.
 In addition to research, students will participate in activities focusing on how to transition from a two-year college to a university and information on graduate school.
 At the end of the program, students will present their results to an audience of peers and mentors.

-Los Angeles area community college instructors are invited to attend a day-long C-DEBI sponsored workshop at USC to learn about deep biosphere research being conducted by C-DEBI scientists and to collaborate with fellow instructors to integrate the information into their current curriculum.
-One workshop is held in each of the Fall and Spring semesters.
-Contact C-DEBI Education Director Stephanie Schroeder (email@example.com) for details.
+Los Angeles area community college instructors were invited to attend a day-long C-DEBI sponsored workshop at USC to learn about deep biosphere research being conducted by C-DEBI scientists and to collaborate with fellow instructors to integrate the information into their current curriculum.
+One workshop was held in each of the Fall and Spring semesters.

 The West Coast Center for Ocean Sciences Education Excellence (COSEE-West) and The College of Exploration teamed up with C-DEBI to develop connections and interactions between cutting edge university research and teacher-training workshops and training programs through lecture series and in-person and on-line workshops that enhance the teachers’ instruction.
 View the archived materials from the March 2011 Workshop, November/December 2011 Workshop, February/March 2012 Workshop, and November 2013 Workshop.